I’m a Therapist. Here’s How to Help Your Partner with ED

 Once your partner decides to treat their ED, their first step should be to consult a licensed healthcare provider.

-This could mean talking with their primary care provider, meeting with a urologist (a doctor specializing in the male reproductive system) or talking to a licensed healthcare provider about ED medication online via our telehealth platform.
+This could mean talking with their primary care provider, meeting with a urologist (a doctor who specialises in the male reproductive system), or talking to a licensed healthcare provider online about ED medication.

 Since ED can be difficult to talk about, your partner might choose the option that feels best for them.